-British Gas announced a price rise in October 2013, when the company said it would raised prices by 9.2% on average, or about £123 more per year for the average customer.
+British Gas last announced a price rise in October 2013, when the company said it would raise prices by 9.2% on average, or about £123 more per year for the average customer.
 This would go into effect on 23 November 2013.

 In December, the Government announced it would cut green levies costs, a move that would allow suppliers to pass along savings to their customers.
 The Government estimated this would cut about £50 off the average consumer's energy bill.

-The table below shows which of the big six energy suppliers, including British Gas, recently changed their prices, when and by how much:
+The table below shows which of the big six energy suppliers, including British Gas, recently changed their rates, when and by how much:

 How do British Gas generate energy?